Sebastian-gthb/insert-OptROM-into-BIOS/README.md

 # insert-OptROM-into-BIOS
-This Python code insert a Option ROM into a empty space into a BIOS ROM (for the era of 286 and 386 CPUs).
+This Python code insert a Option ROM into a empty space in a BIOS ROM (for the era of 286 and 386 CPUs).

 Status = finished and need to be tested with different types of BIOS